kodecocodes/swift-style-guide/README.markdown

 Swift does not require a semicolon after each statement in your code.
 They are only required if you wish to combine multiple statements on a single line.

-Multiple statements should not be placed on a single line and semicolons should not be used.
+Do not write multiple statements on a single line separated with semicolons.

 The only exception to this rule is the `for-conditional-increment` construct, which requires semicolons.
 However, alternative `for-in` constructs should be used where possible.